moorepants/dissertation/_sources/davisbicycle.txt

 - Sized for our intended riders: average adult males.
 - Restrict the rider's biomechanical movement to more closely meet the Whipple model rigid rider assumption.
-This in turn also requires the bicycle to be self propelled so that the rider does not have to move their legs.
+This in turn also requires the bicycle to be self propelled so that the rider does not have to move their legs to pedal.
 - Accurately measure the rider's applied steering torque.
-- Accurately measure the fundamental kinematics of the bicycle: three dimensional rates and orientations of the bicycle rear frame, front frame and wheels.
+- Accurately measure the fundamental kinematics of the bicycle: three dimensional rates and orientations of the bicycle rear frame, front frame, and wheels.
 - Accurately apply and measure a lateral disturbance force to the bicycle frame.